+Carcinoid syndrome typically occurs in people who have carcinoid tumors that are advanced.
 Treatment for carcinoid syndrome usually involves treating the cancer.
 However, because most carcinoid tumors don't cause carcinoid syndrome until they're advanced, a cure may not be possible.
 In those cases, medications may relieve your symptoms of carcinoid syndrome and make you more comfortable.

 When to see a doctor